ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 The set of Terraform files under the `vpc-app-deploy/tf` folder of the `vpc-tutorials` repository implements the architecture of the *Public frontend and private backend in a Virtual Private Cloud* tutorial.

-The script [vpc-app-deploy/tf/main.tf](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/tf/main.tf) contains the definition of the resources.
+The script [vpc-app-deploy/tf/main.tf](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/tf/main.tf){: external} contains the definition of the resources.
 It imports a Terraform *module* shared with this other tutorial:

 ```terraform
    module vpc_pub_priv {